stockphrase/no-silo/content/resources/open-handbook/core-competencies.md

 ---

 7. **`They demonstrate audience awareness.`** Students should be able to think clearly about the audience they hope to address and persuade with their writing, then make appropriate rhetorical choices so as to make the best possible case.
-An awareness of the audience will often lead an author to thoughtfully provide appropriate contextualizing information designed to help orient and prepare readers before launching directly into an argument.
+An awareness of the audience will often lead a writer to thoughtfully provide appropriate contextualizing information designed to help orient and prepare readers.
 This might involve defining obscure jargon, explaining the historical context, synthesizing elements of the larger academic conversation, revealing the credentials of a quoted authority, etc.

 ---